stupidusername/Blas/README.md

 ```
 $ sudo nano /etc/supervisor/supervisord.conf
 ```
-add these lines at the end of the file
+Add these lines at the end of the file.
 ```
 [program:blas]
 command = gunicorn -w 9 -b 0.0.0.0:5000 main:app